Zebra

 The zebra and the quagga, while sharing a common lineage, reveal fascinating differences that extend beyond mere appearance.

-2. Zebras are known for their bold black-and-white stripes.
+3. Zebras are known for their bold black-and-white stripes.
 Each zebra species has distinct stripe patterns believed to serve not only as camouflage against predators but also as a form of social signalling among herds.
-Unlike its relatives, the quagga exhibited a dramatic gradient in striping; it had darker stripes on its head, neck and front half while fading into solid brown towards the rear which reflected a different ecological niche.
+Unlike its relatives, the quagga exhibited a dramatic gradient in striping; it had darker stripes on its head, neck and front half while fading into solid brown towards the rear, which reflected a different ecological niche.
 This gradual fading is believed to have influenced how they avoided detection from hunters.

-5. Zebras are typically 4.3 to 6.3 feet tall, 7.4 to 8.10 feet long and weigh between 280 to 450 kilograms.
-Conversely, quaggas were 4.1 to 4.5 feet tall, 5.5 to 8.5 feet long and weigh between 250 to 300 kg.
+6. Zebras are typically 4.3 to 6.3 feet tall, 7.4 to 8.10 feet long and weigh between 280 to 450 kilograms.
+Conversely, quaggas were 4.1 to 4.5 feet tall, 5.5 to 8.5 feet long and weighed between 250 to 300 kg.

 7. The quagga became extinct in the late 19th century due to overhunting and habitat loss, serving as a poignant reminder of human impact on biodiversity.
-In contrast, zebras continue to thrive across various African landscapes, they face threats like poaching and habitat encroachment.
-The story of these two animals extends beyond mere visual differences—it invites us to consider conservation efforts as we strive to protect existing wildlife species while reflecting on those lost forever.
+In contrast, zebras continue to thrive across various African landscapes, but they face threats like poaching and habitat encroachment.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram